tensorcircuit/tensorcircuit-ng/docs/source/quickstart.rst

 Programming Paradigm
 -------------------------

-The most common case and the most typical programming paradigm for TensorCircuit are to evaluate the circuit output and the corresponding quantum gradients, which is common in variational quantum algorithms.
+The most common case and the most typical programming paradigm for TensorCircuit-NG are to evaluate the circuit output and the corresponding quantum gradients, which is common in variational quantum algorithms.

 .. code-block:: python